TartanLlama/staging.tartanllama.xyz/src/data/blog/_2020/conditionally-trivial-special-member-functions.md

 It has a `bool` member to say whether it is currently storing a value, and a union member which either stores a value or stores a dummy member when the optional is empty.

-The default special members won’t work here: when the union member has non-trivial constructors and destructors, we need to explicitly handle these in our optional type.
-Focusing on the copy constructor, here’s a potential implementation:
+The default special members won't work here: when the union member has non-trivial constructors and destructors, we need to explicitly handle these in our optional type.
+Focusing on the copy constructor, here's a potential implementation:

 ```cpp
    optional(optional const& rhs)